RitikaVerma7/Chatbot-RAG_with_Evaluation/README.md

 1. **Dataset Construction**: Combining AI-generated content with manual searches ensured both breadth and depth, covering a wide range of real-world scenarios.
 2. **Technical Stack and Improvements**: Iteratively refined the tech stack, including the use of OpenAI embeddings, FAISS vector database, and LangChain, to optimize the chatbot's performance.
-3. **Evaluation Metrics**: Employed multiple evaluation techniques, including RAGAs, Ollama, and SentenceTransformer models, to comprehensively assess the chatbot's responses.
+3. **Evaluation Metrics**: Employed multiple evaluation techniques.
    - **RAGAs Evaluation** highlighted strong relevancy and context precision but indicated room for improvement in faithfulness and answer correctness.
    - **Ollama Model Evaluation** achieved high accuracy, demonstrating reliable performance in matching expected answers.
    - **SentenceTransformer Model** provided insights into precision and recall, suggesting areas for enhancing the overlap between expected and actual answers.